-The Teaching Assistant apprenticeship standard is suitable for teaching assistants working in Primary, Secondary and Special education across all age ranges encompassing special educational needs and emotional vulnerabilities.
+The Advanced Skills Teaching Assistant (AS TA apprenticeship) standard is suitable for teaching assistants working in Primary, Secondary and Special education across all age ranges encompassing special educational needs and emotional vulnerabilities.

 A Teaching Assistant’s primary role is to support the class teacher to enhance their pupils’ learning either in groups or individually, ensuring pupils understand the work set, know their learning objectives and stay on task in order to make progress.